Income Protection Insurance For Contractors

 Is Contractor Income Protection Relevant To Your Situation?

-As a contractor, ensure you are financially secure should you be unable to work through accident, illness or injury.
+As a contractor, ensure you are financially secure should you be unable to work due to an accident, illness, or injury.
 To understand if income protection is for you, consider the following:

 Savings

 Do you have enough savings as a contractor to last a year without working?
-Injury or illness could result in being out of the workplace for a long time.
+Injury or illness could result in a prolonged absence from the workplace.

 Financial commitments